haimlavi1989/happyCoding/JavaScriptChallengesQ&A.md

     this._pushLeftNodes(root);
   }

-  // Push all the left nodes of the current subtree onto the stack _pushLeftNodes(node) {
+  // Push all the left nodes of the current subtree onto the stack (In-order traversal) _pushLeftNodes(node) {
     while (node) {
       this.stack.push(node);